KILTprotocol/kilt-node/docs/kilt-substrate.md

 ## Extrinsics and Block Storage

-In Substrate, the blockchain transactions are abstracted away and are generalised as[extrinsics](https://docs.substrate.dev/docs/extrinsics) in the system.
+In Substrate, the blockchain transactions are abstracted away and are generalized as[extrinsics](https://docs.substrate.dev/docs/extrinsics) in the system.
 They are called extrinsics since they can represent any piece of information that is regarded as input from “the outside world” (i.e. from users of the network) to the blockchain logic.
 The blockchain transactions in KILT are implemented through these general extrinsics, that are signed by the originator of the transaction.
 We use this framework to write the KILT Protocol specific data entries on the Substrate based KILT blockchain: DIDs, CTypes, Attestations and Delegations.